Opposition activist Navalny's call for mass protests a success as thousands take to the streets across Russia

 They can focus on managing the day: still enough arrests to signal the risks in participation, but essentially hope to ride out the protest moment.
 This is what they have largely done in the past.
 Or… 9/

 They try seriously to suppress it, especially in Moscow: lots of arrests, violent takedowns, long sentences, OTT displays of force.
-A high-impact. high-risk approach.
+A high-impact, high-risk approach.
 It will galvanise more dissent at home, more protest/sanctions abroad 10/

 I am not convinced Kremlin has deftness of touch and control to calibrate that kind of violence accurately without risking a kind of Bloody Sunday - + I suspect PrezAdmin feels the same.
 Violence will mean hawks like Zolotov listened to more than Vaino etc 11/